jsullivanlive/ecards.cc/README.md

     $ npm install --dev
     $ foreman start -f Procfile-dev

+### TODO

+1. allow users to select an image from a library of examples
+1. allow a user to modify the text on the card
+1. allow a user to send it to someone
+1. midi music... there, i said it.

 ### Ads / Revenue

 No plan at this time, but that could change in the future if hosting